manolaz/solana-states-bloat/researchs/asmp.md

-# The Adaptive State Management Protocol (ASMA more promising alternative can be observed in the Alpenglow consensus proposal (SIMD-0326).
-This proposal aims to replace the unpredictable on-chain vote fees with a fixed, per-epoch "Validator Admission Ticket" (VAT) [21].
-The funds from the VAT are burned, which helps offset inflation and creates a more transparent and predictable economic model for validators[6].
-This approach is seen as a way to democratize validator participation by lowering costs and making them more accessible, which would help decentralize the validator set.) for Solana: A Technical and Economic Analysis
+# The Adaptive State Management Protocol (ASMP) for Solana: A Technical and Economic Analysis

 ## Executive Summary